Jeremy Renner

 Jeremy Lee Renner (born January 7, 1971) is an American actor.
 He began his career by appearing in independent films such as Dahmer (2002) and Neo Ned (2005), then supporting roles in bigger films, such as S.W.A.T.
 (2003) and 28 Weeks Later (2007).
-Renner gained Academy Award nominations for Best Actor for his performance as a soldier in The Hurt Locker (2008) and for Best Supporting Actor for playing a hot-headed robber in The Town (2010).
+Renner gained Academy Award nominations for Best Actor for his performance as a soldier in The Hurt Locker (2009) and for Best Supporting Actor for playing a hot-headed robber in The Town (2010).

-Renner has played Clint Barton / Hawkeye in the Marvel Cinematic Universe, beginning with Thor (2011) and The Avengers (2012), and most recently starring in the Disney+ miniseries Hawkeye (2021).
-He also appeared in the action films Mission: Impossible – Ghost Protocol (2011), The Bourne Legacy (2012), Hansel & Gretel: Witch Hunters (2013) and Mission: Impossible – Rogue Nation (2015); and the dramas American Hustle (2013), Arrival (2016), and Wind River (2017).
+Renner has played Clint Barton / Hawkeye in the Marvel Cinematic Universe, including the film The Avengers (2012) and the Disney+ miniseries Hawkeye (2021).
+He has also appeared in the Mission: Impossible series (2011–2015) and The Bourne Legacy (2012) and the drama films American Hustle (2013) and Arrival (2016).
 Since 2021, he has starred in the Paramount+ crime thriller series Mayor of Kingstown.
+In 2023, Renner survived a near-fatal snowplow accident, undergoing a widely publicized recovery before returning to his creative work.

-Early life
+Early life and education

-Renner was born in Modesto, California, to mother Valerie Cearley (née Tague) and father Lee Renner, who managed McHenry Bowl, a Modesto bowling alley, in the 1980s.
+Jeremy Lee Renner was born on January 7, 1971 in Modesto, California.
+His mother, Valerie Cearley (née Tague), and father, Lee Renner, managed McHenry Bowl, a Modesto bowling alley, in the 1980s.
 His parents married as teenagers and divorced when he was ten.
 He is the oldest of seven siblings, the youngest of whom was born in 2011.
 He is of Irish and German descent.

 Renner graduated from Fred C. Beyer High School in Modesto in 1989.
 He attended Modesto Junior College, where he studied computer science and criminology, before he took a drama class as an elective and decided to pursue acting.

 Career

-Early work
+1995–2001: Early work

 Renner made his film debut as an underachieving student in the 1995 comedy National Lampoon's Senior Trip.
 Although the film was critically panned, he went on to guest star on two television shows, Deadly Games and Strange Luck, and had a minor role in the television film A Friend's Betrayal as the friend of Paul Hewitt (Brian Austin Green).
 Over the next few years, Renner had guest roles in Zoe, Duncan, Jack and Jane (1999), The Net (1999), The Time of Your Life (1999), and Angel (2000).
-In 2001 Renner had a small role in an episode of CSI: Crime Scene Investigation.
+In 2001, Renner had a small role in an episode of CSI: Crime Scene Investigation.
 Renner worked as a makeup artist during this period to help make ends meet.